mcgradleconventions/.github/profile/README.md

 - `common`

 Multi-loader modding tooling should provide this value on `apiElements`, `runtimeElements`, and other loader-specific outgoing variants and should consume it on `compileClasspath` and `runtimeClasspath` or equivalents.

+## Tooling

+The following setups for multiloader modding are known to support these conventions:
+- MultiLoader Template, as of https://github.com/jaredlll08/MultiLoader-Template/pull/108